ome/omero-documentation/omero/sysadmins/public.rst

 Group setup
 ^^^^^^^^^^^

-A group-per-publication allows the public user to be selected added (or removed) from given publications to decide their visibility.
+A group-per-publication allows the public user to be selectively added (or removed) from given publications to decide their visibility.

 #.
 Create a dedicated read-only group to host the raw data underlying the